Crostata is one of the best Italian desserts! This traditional jam tart recipe is easy to make and all you need is basic pantry ingredients.

 - high-quality jam (I used peach jam)

-My go-to dough is my dairy-free pasta frolla, which is the best crostata dough recipe you'll put your hands on.
+As I said, my go-to dough is my dairy-free pasta frolla, which is the best crostata dough recipe you'll put your hands on.
 TRUST me on this.

 It's a no-butter pastry dough version made with olive oil, and it's just as delicious (if not even better) as the classic pasta frolla recipe.